pmndrs/react-three-fiber/readme.md

     npm install react-three-fiber

 React-three-fiber is a small React renderer for THREE.
-By creating a render-target it's not only easier to build complex and reactive scene graphs, but you can apply generic React-eco-system packages to it for state, animation, etc.
+By driving THREE as a render-target it's not only easier to build complex and reactive scene graphs, but you can apply generic React-eco-system packages to it for state, animation, etc.

-# How to use it
+### Objects and attributes

+You can access the entirety of THREE's object catalogue as well as all of its properties.
+If you want to reach into nested attributes (for instance: mesh.rotation.x), just use camelCase.

+### Events

+THREE objects that implement their own `raycast` method (for instance meshes) can be interacted with by declaring events on the object.
+For now that's hovering state, clicks and drag'n'drop.

+# Example

 ```jsx
 import * as THREE from 'three'